albertllousas/functional-domain-driven-design/README.md

   <img width="70%" src="doc/img/pipeline.png">
 </p>

-Cool, and what if we try to apply the same concepts, thinking in data flow transformations at business level?
+Cool, what if we try to apply the same concepts, thinking in data flow transformations at business level?

 <p align="center">
   <img width="80%" src="doc/img/workflow.png">
 </p>

-Our pipeline is now a workflow, we just change the name ;)
+Our pipeline is now a workflow, we just changed the name ;)

 After the event storming and talking with domain experts we also know which dependencies we are going to have, let's add them to our workflow.